 Insufficient Debt Service Coverage Loan:

 This loan type is offered to borrowers who have too small a percentage of debt service coverage to qualify for a conventional loan.
 It helps the borrower by building an interest reserve into the loan principal, giving the borrower the means with which to make loan payments until the property is leased up and stabilized (i.e., income-producing).

-Also known as interim financing, gap financing, short-term financing, or swing loans, a bridge loan can be used in many ways: to provide immediate cash for quick closings; to make an advantageous purchase; or to help a borrower avoid a default or foreclosure.
+Also known as interim financing, gap financing, or short-term financing, a bridge loan can be used in many ways: to provide immediate cash for quick closings; to make an advantageous purchase; or to help a borrower avoid a default or foreclosure.
 While traditional underwriting processes typically take months, hard money bridge loans can be reviewed in days and close within weeks.
-Montegra’s focus on the collateral property as the primary determinate of funding for a loan avoids all of the red tape and restrictions of institutional lenders.
+Montegra’s focus on the collateral property as the primary determinate of funding for a first-mortgage loan which avoids all of the red tape and restrictions of institutional lenders.

 Insufficient Global Income Loan:

 Banks have to consider a borrower’s entire financial portfolio, so borrowers who cannot meet their minimum for sufficient global liquidity, cash flow, and income often get rejected even if their credit history is clean and the individual loan and property meet the lending requirements.
 Since Montegra relies on asset-based underwriting, the approval of the loan is based on the value of collateral property and not on the borrower’s global financial situation.

 Foreclosure Prevention Loan: